 2008 Vancouver Island Showcasing Green Infrastructure Innovation Series organized under the umbrella of the Water Sustainability Action Plan

 “The goal in showcasing innovation and celebrating successes is to move 'from awareness to action' in doing business differently — through sharing of approaches, tools, experiences and lessons learned that will ultimately inform a pragmatic strategy for climate change adaptation,” stated Kim Stephens.
 “A Showcasing Innovation event is not a conference.
-Rather the purpose of the presentations is to whet the appetites of participants for the site tour that follows.”
+Rather the purpose of the presentations is to whet the appetites of participants for the site tour that follows.
+The quality one-on-one conversations take place on the bus and when we go for a walkabout.”

 2008 Vancouver Island Learning Lunch Seminar Series organized under the umbrella of the Water Sustainability Action Plan